wubw/wubw.github.io/content/post/2025/data clean.md

 - I now have a much clearer understanding of my files.
 - I revisited some useful older tools, like OneCommander for reorganization and Beyond Compare for backups.
 These tools proved far more effective than the custom solutions I had previously developed.
 - I also spent time restoring older files that had become unreadable due to outdated formats, converting them into accessible versions.

 Overall, it’s been a productive cleanup!

+2025-09-01: The script I developed remains useful for two reasons:
+- Company PCs have security features that trigger alerts and may notify line manager manager if too many files are copied to an external disk.
+The script addresses this by limiting the scope of copying.
+- Manually checking and synchronizing a large number of differences in Beyond Compare is inefficient.

 *Written by Binwei@Shanghai*